Private Equity Transactions

-A private equity buyer refers to a group of institutional or accredited investors that have pooled their capital together for the purposes of investors or buying private or public companies.
-Private equity transactions for businesses priced over $500K are more and more frequent, so let’s explore the advantages and drawbacks of selling your business to a private equity buyer.
+A private equity buyer refers to a group of institutional or accredited investors that have pooled their capital together for the purposes of investing or buying private or public companies.
+Private equity groups purchase all kinds of businesses, but typically look for well established businesses with substantial profits.
+For businesses priced over $500K – $1M or more, private equity deals are more and more frequent.
+Let’s explore the advantages and drawbacks of selling a business to a private equity buyer.

 - Private equity buyers may be what can best be described as flippers or long term operators.

-- Flippers want to purchase the business for purposes of selling it within a few years.
+- Flippers want to purchase a business for purposes of selling it within a few years or less.

 - Usually the flipper purchases other similar businesses in the same industry and perhaps geographic region.

-- Ideally, the flipper will sell the businesses to another larger institutional investor or shares will be sold to the public on the stock market for a much higher valuation and price than what the flipper paid.
+- Or the flipper can sell shares to the public on the stock market for a much higher valuation and price than what the flipper paid.

 Private Equity Buyers Typically Have Strong Access to Credit

-Having access to capital is an instrumental part of the business transaction.
-Private equity buyers typically use either use cash on hand from their investors or use other means to raise capital from private lenders (usually not the SBA) if necessary.
+Having access to capital is an instrumental part of a business transaction.
+Private equity buyers typically use either use cash on hand from their investors or use other means to raise capital from private lenders (usually not secured by more regular SBA-backed lending).
 A business broker must qualify every private equity buyer by ensuring the full non-disclosure agreement is signed and by verifying the private equity buyer’s proof of funds or access to funds.
 Particularly at the Letter of Intent stage, it is critical that the private equity buyer clearly disclose how they will fund the transaction with a clear timeline.

 - Private equity buyers frequently are able to raise the profit margins of their targeted acquisition due to economies of sale, cost-cutting initiatives, or efficiency gains.

-- Particularly when flippers purchase multiple businesses in the similar industry and geographic region, they will be able to consolidate overhead, save money on input costs, and obtain higher efficiency levels and pricing in a number of ways.
+- Particularly when flippers purchase multiple businesses in a similar industry and geographic region, they will be able to consolidate overhead, save money on input costs, and obtain higher efficiency levels and pricing.

-- As logic would dictate, because the private equity buyer knows that their profit levels will go up after the sale, the price that they are willing to pay for the business also rises.
+- Because the private equity buyer knows that their profit levels from the acquired business will go up after the sale, the price that they are willing to pay for the business also rises.

 Private equity buyers generally prefer to purchase businesses with trusted and proven managers in place who will stay after the deal closes.
-Hiring and training new management is a risk and expense that no buyer wishes to face.
-Even if the private equity group already employs such managerial talent, they will almost prefer that the owner (assuming the owner has an active role in the business) stays for a lengthy time after the sale.
+Hiring and training new management is a risk and expense that many private equity groups avoid.
+Even if the private equity group already employs such managerial talent, they normally prefer that the owner (assuming the owner has an active role in the business) stays for a lengthy time after the sale.
 Often times, this includes structuring a deal that allows the seller to retain an ownership stake in the business.

 Drawbacks of Private Equity Buyers for Business Sellers in South Florida

-- Private equity buyers typically look at multiple opportunities at the same time.
+- Private equity buyers typically look at multiple business opportunities at the same time.

-- This can cause the private equity buyer to be unprepared and unmotivated.
+- This can cause the private equity buyer to be unprepared, unmotivated, or to have unrealistic expectations on the type of financials documents available to review.

 - Delays can thus occur which may cause the seller frustration during the negotiation phase of the deal.